GRZ4NA/CommandBot/README.md

 To configure it use the _[help](https://grz4na.github.io/CommandBot/interfaces/InitOptions.html#help)_ property in the bot's constructor and pass there a _[HelpMessageParams](https://grz4na.github.io/CommandBot/interfaces/HelpMessageParams.html)_ object.

 > **WARNING!** You can't customize these messages after starting the bot.
 Changing these properties while the bot is running will have no effect.

+# Experimental features

+-   The package has a _[PrefixManager](https://grz4na.github.io/CommandBot/classes/PrefixManager.html)_ class which is taking care of setting different prefixes for every server that the bot is on but there is no module to store that date in a file or database so the it's lost every time the application restarts.
+If you want to use it in your project, you should create a data store and write a function that dumps the data there.
+-   _[CommandManager](https://grz4na.github.io/CommandBot/classes/CommandManager.html)_ has 2 methods to interact with the Discord Permissions API (_getPermissionsApi_ and _setPermissionsApi_) and set interaction permissions that are independent from the CommandBot permission system.
+This functionality has not been polished and fully tested yet.

 # Issues